pankosmia/desktop-app-xenizo-parallel-gospels/README.md

  - Client development: Manually build the client(s) changed, stop the server it is is running, then start the server (`run`).
 The `run` script will re-assemble the environment to include your build.
  - To generate a release package for the OS you are using, edit the version number for the release in `app_config.env` then run<sup id="a1">[[1]](#f1)</sup> the `bundle_...` script.
  - To generate artifacts:
-   1. [Run each workflow manually](https://docs.github.com/en/actions/how-tos/managing-workflow-runs-and-deployments/managing-workflow-runs/manually-running-a-workflow#running-a-workflow) (Actions > [select workflow] > Run workflow).
+   1. [Manually run the desired workflow](https://docs.github.com/en/actions/how-tos/managing-workflow-runs-and-deployments/managing-workflow-runs/manually-running-a-workflow#running-a-workflow) (Actions > [select workflow] > Run workflow).
       - The current main branch of client repo and resource at the time of running the workflow will be used.
    2. Download resulting artifacts (Actions > click the name of a run to see the workflow run summary > scroll down to the bottom to the Artifacts section > to download, click either the name of each artifact or the down arrow on each row
-   3. Any double-compressed artifacts should have one layer uncompressed before release:
+   3. Any double-compressed artifacts should have one layer uncompressed before release, e.g.:
-      - *.tgz.zip -> *.tgz
+      - Strip *.tgz.zip down to *.tgz
-      - *.zip.zip -> *.zip
+      - Strip *.zip.zip down to *.zip
       - If working from windows, avoid releasing a re-zipping a macos or linux zip package if a .pkg, .sh, .bsh, .zsh was in the layer re-zipped in windows.
 Doing so would otherwise remove file permission settings of `chmod +x` where they are needed.
       - Release the *.pkg.zip layer as .zip as it includes a README file in the same layer as the pkg, which contains installation and upgrade instructions / info.
    4. Upload releases manually by going to the Release section of your repo and selecting "Draft a new release".